donejs/donejs/docs/features.md

 When you first load a single page app, you're typically downloading all the JavaScript and CSS for every part of the application.
 These kilobytes of extra weight slow down page load performance, especially on mobile devices.

-DoneJS applications load only the JavaScript and CSS they need, when they need it, in highly optimized and cachable bundles.
+DoneJS applications load only the JavaScript and CSS they need, when they need it, in highly optimized and cacheable bundles.
 That means your application will load *fast*.

 There is no configuration needed to enable this feature, and wiring up progressively loaded sections of your app is simple.